 - Cannot preview the real-time effect when adding filters

 - Need to pay for more storage and more stock content.

 Of course, you can.
 Besides those free desktop MP4 editors, web-based editors are taking up a large portion of the market.
 Online tools like Kapwing, Clipchamp, and Clideo are all capable of MP4 video editing.
 But compared with desktop software, online editors rely much on a fast internet connection.
 Otherwise, you'll waste much time uploading and downloading videos from these sites, or sacrifice video quality for a smaller size and faster processing speed.

 Is MP4 the best format for video editing?

-If you want high quality videos, you can convert MP4 to intermediate codec formats for editing, such as ProRes, CineForm, DNxHD, which maintain more data and produce better quality.
-VideoProc Vlogger can also handle the conversion and editing in a fast and lossless manner.
-Free download and install it to start converting and edit now.
+If you want high-quality videos, you can convert MP4 to intermediate codec formats for editing, such as ProRes, CineForm, and DNxHD, which maintain more data and produce better quality.
+VideoProc Converter can also handle conversion and editing in a fast and lossless manner.
+Free download and install it to start converting and editing now.